OpenEvalProject/evals/manuscripts/elife-74211/v2/manuscript.md

 We assessed whether the endothelial glycocalyx (eGCX) contributed to DVR blockages.
 Labelling showed that eGCX is fairly uniformly present along capillaries, and this was not altered after ischaemia (Figure 4—figure supplement 1f-g).
 There was no correlation between eGCX intensity and capillary diameter in control or ischaemic conditions (Figure 4—figure supplement 1h).
 Thus, eGCX is not particularly associated with pericytes (Figure 4—figure supplement 1f), so the co-location of diameter reduction and blockages with pericyte somata presumably reflects pericyte process contraction rather than obstruction by eGCX.

-## Pericytes constrict peritubular cortical capillaries in vivo after ischaemia and reperfusion
+### Pericytes constrict peritubular cortical capillaries in vivo after ischaemia and reperfusion

 Two-photon microscopy in vivo, of mice expressing dsRed in pericytes, revealed peritubular cortical pericytes constricting and blocking capillaries after ischaemia and reperfusion (Figure 5a–c).
 This reduced the mean capillary diameter (averaged over all positions measured) from 10.8 ± 0.2 to 8.1 ± 0.5 µm (P < 0.0001).
 To quantify whether ischaemia-evoked blockages occurred disproportionately close to pericytes, we measured the distance of 15 blockages to the nearest pericyte soma.
 This distance was 4.12 ± 0.39 µm, which is only 10% of the mean distance between peritubular cortical pericytes (41.3 ± 2.6 µm, from 103 pericyte pairs).
 A plot of capillary diameter versus distance from pericyte somata (Figure 5d) showed that ischaemia and reperfusion reduced the diameter by 40% at the somata (control 11.2 ± 0.5 vs. ischaemia 6.76 ± 1.05 µm, P = 0.001) with no significant effect on diameter far from the somata (control 10.3 ± 0.2 µm vs. ischaemia 9.6 ± 0.5 µm, P = 0.115).
 As in the medulla, the diameter increased significantly with distance from the pericyte somata after ischaemia (P = 0.046 comparing the slope of the best-fit regression line with zero) while in control conditions it did not (diameter decreased insignificantly with distance, P = 0.10).
 Thus, capillaries are constricted specifically near cortical pericytes.

 ![Figure 5.](https://cdn.elifesciences.org/articles/74211/elife-74211-fig5-v2.jpg)

 **Figure 5.:** (a) Overview two-photon in vivo imaging stack of the mouse renal cortex microcirculation, showing pericytes expressing NG2-DsRed (red), intraluminal FITC-albumin given intravenously (green), and Hoechst 33,342 labelling nuclei (blue, 1 mg/kg in 0.5 ml of sterile, isotonic saline was administered intravenously: Dunn et al., 2018).
 Images were acquired in a plane parallel to the cortical surface. (b, c) Higher magnification images showing apericyte on a cortical peritubular capillary in control conditions, and post-ischaemic capillary block (dashed lines show path of blocked vessel). (d) Capillary diameter versus distance from pericyte somata after ischaemia and reperfusion (I/R), and for control kidneys (CONT) (number of pericytes was 15 and 10 respectively from 10 stacks from three animals from each group).
 Slope of the best-fit ISCH regression line is significantly greater than zero (P = 0.046) while that of the CONT line is negative but not significantly different from zero (P = 0.10).
 Data are mean ± s.e.m.
 P values comparing data at each distance are corrected for multiple comparisons.
-Statistical tests used number of stacks as the N value.Figure 5—source data 1.
+Statistical tests used number of stacks as the N value.

 The fact that pericyte constriction of capillaries reduces blood flow more in the medulla than in the cortex (Figure 1) may at least partly reflect differences in pericyte number and morphology in these two regions.
 The mean distance between pericytes in the medulla (23 μm, see above) is roughly half that in the cortex (41 μm, see above).
 Furthermore, in general the morphology of pericytes differs in these two regions, with DVR pericytes showing many circumferential processes around the capillaries, while cortical pericytes exhibit mainly longitudinal processes running along the capillary with only a small number of circumferential processes (Figure 4—figure supplement 2).
 The small number of vessel branches in the medullary DVR implies that the class of pericyte associated with branch points that is found in the brain vasculature will be less common here.

-## Rho kinase inhibition reduces pericyte constriction and no-reflow
+### Rho kinase inhibition reduces pericyte constriction and no-reflow

 The contractility of pericytes depends partly on Rho kinase activity (Durham et al., 2014; Hirunpattarasilp et al., 2019; Homma et al., 2014; Kutcher et al., 2007).
 The Rho kinase inhibitor, hydroxyfasudil (3 mg/kg; i.v.), applied at the time of reperfusion to mimic a possible therapeutic intervention, significantly inhibited the decrease of renal medullary perfusion seen after ischaemia-reperfusion (Figure 1a and e–f).
 In vivo, blood flow in the medulla (after 30 min reperfusion) was increased 3.8-fold compared to ischaemia without hydroxyfasudil (P = 0.002, Figure 1a).
 Hydroxyfasudil induced a faster recovery of medullary blood flow than BQ123 (0.5 mg/kg, i.v.), an endothelin-A receptor antagonist (Figure 1—figure supplement 1c), but both resulted in blood flow at 30 mins reperfusion that was not significantly different from the control value (P = 0.8 and 0.38, respectively) and was significantly higher than the flow seen after ischaemia without either drug (P = 0.01 for both drugs).
 In contrast, the angiotensin II type 1 (AT1) receptor antagonist valsartan (1 mg/kg i.v.) speeded the initial post-ischaemic recovery of medullary blood flow, but did not return it to baseline by 30 min reperfusion (Figure 1—figure supplement 1c).
 In the cortex, blood flow recovery on reperfusion was speeded by hydroxyfasudil and, after 30 min of reperfusion, was increased 1.48-fold compared to ischaemia alone (P = 0.02, Figure 1b).These data suggest that, in the medulla especially, activation of Rho kinase (in part downstream of ischaemia-evoked activation of endothelin-A receptors [Prakash et al., 2008; Wilhelm et al., 1999; Yamamoto et al., 2000]) contributes to ischaemia-evoked pericyte-mediated capillary constriction.

 Renal perfusion with post-ischaemic inhibition of Rho kinase was also assessedin slices of fixed kidney (see above).
 Treatment with hydroxyfasudil during post-ischaemic reperfusion prevented medullary no-reflow after ischaemia and reperfusion: the blood volume was increased 2.3-fold compared to ischaemia alone (P = 0.003, Figure 1e–f), so that it did not differ significantly from that in control kidney (P = 0.47).
 Hydroxyfasudil also increased ~2.9-fold the total perfused medullary capillary length (P = 0.043),~2.9 fold the number of perfused capillary segments (P = 0.02) and ~2-fold the perfused volume fraction (P = 0.0031) in medulla (Figure 2d–g).
 In the renal cortex, hydroxyfasudil given on reperfusion increased perfusion (blood volume)~1.25-fold (P = 0.0098; Figure 1e and g), and increased the total perfused length of capillaries, the number of perfused capillary segments and the blood volume fraction to values that were not significantly different from those in non-ischaemic kidneys (Figure 3c–f).

-## Improvements of renal blood flow by hydroxyfasudil are via pericytes, not arterioles
+### Improvements of renal blood flow by hydroxyfasudil are via pericytes, not arterioles

 Hydroxyfasudil might act on arteriolar smooth muscle or pericytes, or both.
 However, it had no effect on the diameter of afferent or efferent arterioles feeding and leaving the glomeruli (Figure 3h and i).
 In contrast, hydroxyfasudil reduced the constriction evoked at DVR pericyte somata by ischaemia and reperfusion, increasing the diameter from 4.5 ± 0.5 µm without hydroxyfasudil to 8.0 ± 0.4 µm with the drug (P < 0.0001) (Figure 4g), and reduced the percentage of DVR capillaries blocked from 78 ± 9% to 8 ± 5% (P = 0.023), both of which are not significantly different from the values in non-ischaemic kidneys (Figure 4d and f).
 Thus, ischaemia induces, and hydroxyfasudil decreases, medullary no-reflow by specifically acting on DVR capillary pericytes rather than on upstream arterioles.

-## Rho kinase inhibition reduces myosin light chain phosphorylation after ischaemia
+### Rho kinase inhibition reduces myosin light chain phosphorylation after ischaemia

 Rho kinase can inhibit, either directly or by inhibiting eNOS (Riddick et al., 2008; Wang et al., 2009; Versteilen et al., 2006), myosin light chain phosphatase (MLCP), thus increasing phosphorylation of myosin light chain (MLC) by myosin light chain kinase (MLCK) and increasing pericyte contraction, but it also has other functions.
 To investigate how Rho kinase inhibition has the effects described above, we labelled for phosphorylated MLC.
 After ischaemia and reperfusion, this was increased ~11-fold for medullary and five-fold for cortical pericytes (P = 0.0001 in both locations, Figure 6a–j).
 Hydroxyfasudil treatment after reperfusion reduced this increase so that the labelling was not significantly different from that in control kidneys (P = 0.95 and P = 0.56, respectively; Figure 6a–j).
 Thus, if pericyte contraction is via conventional smooth muscle actomyosin, the reduced MLC phosphorylation could explain the pericyte relaxation and increased blood flow evoked by Rho kinase inhibition.
 The data of Versteilen et al., 2006 suggest this is very largely mediated by inhibition of eNOS, which could be tested by quantifying the effect of eNOS block on the changes of MLC phosphorylation shown in Figure 6.
 Consistent with pericytes employing smooth muscle actomyosin, 56% of DVR pericytes near blockage sites labelled for the contractile protein α-SMA (Figure 6k–n; see also Park et al., 1997).

 ![Figure 6.](https://cdn.elifesciences.org/articles/74211/elife-74211-fig6-v2.jpg)

 **Figure 6.:** Representative images of the rat renal medulla containing descending vasa recta (DVR) pericytes (a–d) and cortical peritubular capillary pericytes (f–i), labelled with antibody to phosphorylated myosin light chain (p-MLC, green), Alexa Fluor 647-isolectin B4 which labels kidney tubules and pericytes (red), and DAPI which labels nuclei (blue).
 Labelling is shown for kidneys in control conditions (CONT) (a, f), after ischaemia and reperfusion (I/R) (b, d, g, i), and after ischaemia with hydroxyfasudil present during reperfusion (I/R + HF) (c, h). (e, j) Cortical (e) and medullary (j) p-MLC levels in pericytes for the three experimental conditions (10 stacks, 4 animals for each group). (k–m) DVR pericytes labelled for NG2 (purple), α-SMA (green), Alexa647-isolectin B4 (red) and DAPI (blue). (n) DVR blockage-associated pericyte labelled for α-SMA.
 Statistical tests used the numbers of animals for N values(not the stack number).
 Data are mean ± s.e.m.
-P values are corrected for multiple comparisons.Figure 6—source data 1.
+P values are corrected for multiple comparisons.

-## Rho kinase inhibitor reduces reperfusion-induced acute kidney injury
+### Rho kinase inhibitor reduces reperfusion-induced acute kidney injury

 Kidney injury molecule-1 (Kim-1) is a sensitive and early diagnostic indicator of renal injury in rodent kidney injury models (Vaidya et al., 2010), and in pathology is localised at high levels on the apical membrane of the proximal tubule where the tubule is most affected (Amin et al., 2004; Ichimura et al., 1998).
 Kim-1 levels in the proximal tubules were elevated 81-fold by ischaemia and reperfusion (P = 0.0004, Figure 7a, b and d), and treatment with hydroxyfasudil during reperfusion halved the Kim-1 labelling (P = 0.03, Figure 7c and d).

 ![Figure 7.](https://cdn.elifesciences.org/articles/74211/elife-74211-fig7-v2.jpg)

 **Figure 7.:** (a–c) Images of the rat renal cortex containing proximal tubules, showing isolectin B4 labelling kidney tubules (red), DAPI labelling nuclei (blue), and kidney injury molecule-1 (Kim-1) labelling as an injury marker (white lines indicate examples of injured tubules labelled in green), for control conditions (CONT) (a), after ischaemia and reperfusion (I/R) (b), and after ischaemia with hydroxyfasudil present during reperfusion (I/R + HF) (c).(d) Kim-1 levels for the three experimental conditions (six stacks, 3 animals for each group).
 Data are mean ± s.e.m.
 P values are corrected for multiple comparisons.
-Statistical tests used the number of animals as the N value (not the stack number).Figure 7—source data 1.
+Statistical tests used the number of animals as the N value (not the stack number).

 ## Discussion